-29. Provisions
+30. Provisions

 The Combined Authority has an outstanding matter in relation to pension obligations relating to the transfer of ex-GCGP LEP staff to the Combined Authority in April 2018.
-The Combined Authority is working with the pension fund providers to confirm the nature and timing of the obligation and of the quantum of any liability attached to this obligation.
-The total potential liability is estimated at £226k.
-Exit cost provision for the FY 2022/23 is £200k.
+The Combined Authority has finalised the position on this and has started applying the provision, these transactions will conclude in 2024/25 removing the remaining potential liability estimated at £175k.